psychemedia/sin-eater-resources/src/_second_controversy_pt_iii.md

 >
 > 48, Comeragh Road, West Kensington.
 >
-> P.S.—Perhaps I may be allowed to add that the above was sent for publication to 'N. & Q.' before the appearance of Mr. Sidney Hartland’s first letter in the Academy (Nov., 1895), and that that gentleman had it before him, in the form of a letter from me to Prof. Rhys, in October, 1895.
+> P.S.—Perhaps I may be allowed to add that the above was sent for publication to 'N. & Q.' before the appearance of Mr. Sidney Hartland's first letter in the Academy (Nov., 1895), and that that gentleman had it before him, in the form of a letter from me to Prof. Rhys, in October, 1895.

 ### Other Responses to the Query of October, 1895